 Sending elements to simulation

-The button “Send elements to simulation” sends all elements selected in Exploration to the selection in the tab Simulation.
+The button “Send elements to simulation” sends all elements selected in the Exploration to the scenario definition in the tab Simulation.
 Exploration groups are turned into simulation groups with a default size of 1 individual per group.

-The panel “Settings” can be used to control some elements of the plots, such as the scale of the curves displayed on each plot.
+The panel “Settings” can be used to control plots features, such as the scale of the curves displayed on each plot and axis limits.
+The x-axis is common for all charts, while the y-axis can be specified independently for each chart.

 The “export” button on top of the plots can be used to save the plots as an image in the result folder.
 Two image formats are available: PNG and SVG (Scalable Vector Graphics).